Common Career Problems

 Often indecisive when forced to choose between several important options, and now uncertain of the best career choice, you stall out for a rather long period of time.
-You remain in a job, or series of jobs, that you consider a dead-end.
+You remain in a job that you consider a dead-end.
 You fail to appreciate that standing still is just a different way of making a wrong move.

 Lack of Discipline

 You seem insufficiently motivated to acquire the knowledge and/or skills necessary for the kind of job you say you truly want.
 Is learning difficult in general?
 Is there an attention problem?
 Are you angry about having to work hard because in some way it seems unfair?

 You’ve been out of the workforce for a while, perhaps with care giving responsibilities.
 Deep down you wish you didn’t need to work at all.
 So, your next job needs to tick a lot of boxes.
 You need a certain salary to make this worthwhile, you also want a 401K plan, you can’t commute too far because it wastes too much of your time, you absolutely cannot work Saturdays or evenings, and in the summers you take a family vacation the first two weeks in July.
 When you become such a picky eater at the table of employment, something is quite wrong and it’s not about the menu options.

 You believe you are adequately educated and skilled yet your job search is protracted and you are having difficulty getting interviews.
 If your resume is well-written, it’s time to consider that your current skill set and/or your education may not be a match for the job you are seeking.
 Thoroughly read job listings to see if you meet all the qualifications.
 This could be your wake-up call to proactively acquire new knowledge and skills to become a competitive candidate.